chainrand/chainrand-demo/README.md

 # Chainrand NFT demo

-This project demonstrates how to use Chainrand to generate a NFT collection.
+This project demonstrates how to use Chainrand to generate a NFT collection off-chain in a verifibly fair manner.

 A sample basic smart contract is provided.